Lakens/statistical_inferences/docs/13-bias.md

 In the chapter on [likelihoods](#likelihoods) we saw how mixed results are to be expected, and can be strong evidence for the alternative hypothesis.
 It is not only the case that mixed results should be expected, but exclusively observing statistically significant results, especially when the statistical power is low, is very surprising.
 With the commonly used lower limit for statistical power of 80%, a non-significant result in one out of five studies when there is a true effect.
 Some researchers have pointed out that *not* finding mixed results can be very unlikely (or ‘too good to be true’) in a set of studies [@francis_frequency_2014; @schimmack_ironic_2012].
 We don’t have a very good feeling for what real patterns of studies look like, because we are continuously exposed to a scientific literature that does not reflect reality.
 Almost all multiple study papers in the scientific literature present only statistically significant results, even though this is unlikely.

 The [online Shiny app we used to compute binomial likelihoods](http://shiny.ieis.tue.nl/mixed_results_likelihood/) displays, if you scroll to the bottom of the page, binomial probabilities to find multiple significant findings given a specific assumption about the power of the tests.
 Francis [@francis_frequency_2014] used these binomial likelihoods to calculate the test of excessive significance [@ioannidis_exploratory_2007] for 44 articles published in the journal Psychological Science between 2009 and 2012 that contained four studies or more.
 He found that for 36 of these articles, the likelihood of observing four significant results, given the average power computed based on the observed effect sizes, was less than 10%.
-Given his choice of an alpha of 0.10, this binomial probability is a hypothesis test, and allows the claims (at a 10% alpha level) that whenever the binomial probability of the number of statistically significant results is lower than 10%, the data is surprising, and we can reject the hypothesis that this is an unbiased set of studies.
+Given his choice of an alpha level of 0.10, this binomial probability is a hypothesis test, and allows the claims (at a 10% alpha level) that whenever the binomial probability of the number of statistically significant results is lower than 10%, the data is surprising, and we can reject the hypothesis that this is an unbiased set of studies.
 In other words, it is unlikely that this many significant results would be observed, suggesting that publication bias or other selection effects have played a role in these articles.

 One of these 44 articles had been co-authored by myself [@jostmann_weight_2009].
 At this time, I knew little about statistical power and publication bias, and beyond accused of improper scientific conduct was stressful.
 And yet, the accusations were correct - we had selectively reported results, and selectively reported analyses that worked.
 Having received virtually no training on this topic, we educated ourselves, and uploaded an unpublished study to the website psychfiledrawer.org (which no longer exists) to share our filedrawer.
 Some years later, we assisted when Many Labs 3 included one of the studies we had published in the set of studies they were replicating [@ebersole_many_2016], and when a null result was observed, we wrote "We have had to conclude that there is actually no reliable evidence for the effect" [@jostmann_short_2016].
 I hope this educational materials prevents others from making a fool of themselves like we did.